adampavel/python-toolkit/README.md

 # Toolkit

-A compact, well-documented collection of Python utility functions and tools, ready to drop into your projects.
+This repository contains a compact, well-documented suite of Python utility functions and tools designed for easy integration into any project.

 ## Features